 1/3 cup walnuts, large chop and toasted

-1. Put both types of watercress in a large salad bowl.
+1. Put both types of watercress in a SALAD BOWL.
 Use fingers to gently toss the greens with the sliced shallot.

-2. In a small skillet over low heat, toast the walnuts.
+2. In a SKILLET over low heat, toast the walnuts.
 Remove from heat and let cool.

 3. In a bowl, add the pomegranate molasses, lemon juice, honey and vinegar.
 Stir vigorously to combine.